-Mediobanca's governance changed in H2 2019: in November 2019, Leonardo Del Vecchio (executive chairman of EssilorLuxottica) became the main shareholder with a 9.9% stake, while Unicredit entirely divested its participation in Mediobanca.
+Mediobanca's governance changed in the last twelve months: in November 2019, Leonardo Del Vecchio (executive chairman of EssilorLuxottica) gradually increased his stake in the bank and as of October 2020 he is the main single shareholder with a 10.2% stake, while Unicredit entirely divested its participation in Mediobanca in 2019.
+These changes in the shareholding structure could have an impact on the bank's strategy going forward.
 Overall, 75% of shareholders are institutional investors (mainly from Italy and the US) and 25% are retail investors.
-Leonardo Del Vecchio has publicly expressed its intention to increase his stake further to above 10%, which requires the ECB's clearance.